-Civil Defence sent out a test emergency alert to every cellphone in New Zealand on Sunday.
+Civil Defence sent out a test emergency alert to every cellphone in New Zealand on Sunday night.
 But not everyone got it.

-Civil Defence expected roughly a third of all mobile phones to be able to receive the alert, meaning 2 million Kiwis should have received the message.
+Civil Defence expected roughly half of all mobile phones to be able to receive the alert, meaning more than 2 million Kiwis should have received the message.

 If you didn't receive the alert, there could be several possible explanations, and no, it doesn't mean Civil Defence doesn't care about saving you.